alexandregama/mastering-jackson/README.md

 }
 ```

-Notice that the raw value was kept as the original value.
+Notice that the **raw value** was kept as the **original value**.
 Keep in mind that this annotation could generate an invalid JSON

-## Serializing The Entire Object with a Custom Value with Jackson
+## 8 - Serializing The Entire Object with a Custom Value with Jackson

+Sometimes we have the following challenge:

+> The object being serialized by Jackson should generate a **custom JSON**, defined previously

+To get this challenge clear, let's start by creating a **Customer** class:

 ```java
 public class Customer {